-From a thriving theatre scene at West End to the bustling nightlife at Shaftsbury Avenue, from architectural and historical glories like Tower of London, Westminster Abbey, Buckingham Palace and Big Ben, to decadent Soho and hipster Shoreditch, from high-end Harrods to cheap and cheerful Camden market, from incredible array of award-winning restaurants and critically acclaimed chefs to food stalls dishing up grub of sky-high standards in dinky disposable containers – London has something for just about everyone.
+From a thriving theatre scene at West End to the bustling nightlife at Shaftsbury Avenue, from architectural and historical glories like Tower of London, Westminster Abbey, Buckingham Palace and Big Ben, to decadent Soho and hipster Shoreditch, from high-end Harrods to cheap and cheerful Camden market, from incredible array of award-winning restaurants and critically acclaimed chefs to food stalls dishing up grub of sky-high standards in dinky disposable containers -these are some of the best places in London which have something for just about everyone.

 London has five main airports: Heathrow, Gatwick, Stansted, Luton, and London City.
-Avis provides effortless car hire at all the popular airport locations along with multiple prime hire locations across the UK capital – Battersea, Brent Cross, Charing Cross Train Station, London Euston Train Station, London Liverpool Street Train Station, London Paddington Train Station, London Victoria Coach and Train Station, London Waterloo Train Station, Westfield London – Shepherd Bush and more.
+You can take a car rental in London at all the popular airport locations along with multiple prime hire locations across the UK capital – Battersea, Brent Cross, Charing Cross Train Station, London Euston Train Station, London Liverpool Street Train Station, London Paddington Train Station, London Victoria Coach and Train Station, London Waterloo Train Station, Westfield London – Shepherd Bush and more.

 London City Airport > Greenwich > The Tower of London > Brick Lane > Camden Lock > Notting Hill > Chelsea > Shaftsbury Avenue > Big Ben, Westminster